 Hidden Hint: Visit after 2 pm to avoid tour groups, the midday sun, and enjoy the temples in peace.

 You can escape the hustle and bustle of the city and find yourself in a serene untouched time capsule.
-The nature of the site makes it inaccessible to people with walking disabilities and you’ll need a reasonable fitness level to visit.
+But the nature of the site makes it inaccessible to people with walking disabilities and you’ll need a reasonable fitness level to visit.
 You can find out more on My Son’s site in our article here.

 Entrance Ticket: 40,000 VND (2 USD)